dimitriusborges/memalloc/src/alloc_strategies/stack/README.md

 }
 ```

-The Stack allocation logic is the same as the Stack structure, we manipulate an array using two control vars: current_offset, pointing to the current free position and last_offset, ponting to the begining of the last block allocated:
+The Stack allocation logic is pretty much the same as the Stack structure, we manipulate an array using two control vars: current_offset, pointing to the current free position and last_offset, ponting to the begining of the last block allocated:

 Empty mem block:
 ```